rwxrob/skilstak/docs/boost/README.md

 * 100 GB Free HD

 This computer will be a reliable place from which to participate and onto which you will install a minimal Linux virtual machine.

-Beginning in 2024 you will also need a minimal additional computer on which to install Linux "on metal" (a *real* machine in addition to your virtual one).

 ## Why every year?